 - Storage unit rental fees

 - Subscriptions for services such as Terapeak, InkFrog, or Stamps.com

 - Advertising such as business cards, Facebook ads, or local newspaper ads

 - Repair costs such as computer or printer repair

 - Travel to trade shows, seminars, or business events

 - Bank service charges

 If you do not have an accountant or CPA, it is best to search for one that comes recommended by someone you trust.
-Don't just rush to the closest tax professional chain or the company who has set up shop in Walmart.
-Taxes are serious business, and you are hiring a professional to do an important job for you.
-Do your homework and interview several tax professionals before turning your business over to them.
+Taxes are serious business, so you should do your homework and interview several tax professionals before turning your business over to them.